Minister of Trade and Export Development

 MLA for Meadow Lake

 Jeremy Harrison grew up in the Meadow Lake area and graduated from Carpenter High School in 1996.
 Jeremy went on to complete an undergraduate degree in Political Science and Canadian History from the University of Alberta, a Master’s Degree in Public Administration from the Johnson Shoyama Graduate School of Public Policy, and a Juris Doctor (Law) Degree from the University of Saskatchewan.

-He first served as Legislative Secretary to the Minister of Energy and Resources until being appointed to Cabinet in May of 2009.
-He has served as the Minister of Municipal Affairs, Minister of Enterprise Saskatchewan, Government House Leader, and Minister Responsible for Immigration, Jobs, Skills and Training, Minister of the Economy, Minister responsible for the Saskatchewan Liquor and Gaming Authority, Minister responsible for the Global Transportation Hub, Minister responsible for Tourism Saskatchewan, Minister responsible for Innovation, and Minister responsible for Trade.
+He first served as Legislative Secretary to the Minister of Energy and Resources until being appointed to Cabinet in 2009.
+He has served as the Minister of Municipal Affairs, Minister of Enterprise Saskatchewan, Government House Leader, Minister Responsible for Immigration, Jobs, Skills and Training, Minister of the Economy, Minister responsible for the Saskatchewan Liquor and Gaming Authority, Minister responsible for the Global Transportation Hub, Minister responsible for Tourism Saskatchewan, Minister responsible for Innovation, and Minister responsible for Trade.

 Jeremy and his wife Alaina have one son, MacGregor and one daughter, Finnley.